VjayRam/VjayRam/README.md

     </p>
     <ul>
       <li>
-        <a href="https://github.com/VjayRam/MTBI_Personality_Classification">Project 1</a>: A model that can predict your personality based on the Meyer Briggs Type Personality Indicator with text inputs.
+        <a href="https://github.com/VjayRam/Mistral-7B-Business">Project 1</a>: A Mistral 7B model fine-tuned for Q&A in the business domain.
       </li>
       <li>
-        <a href="https://github.com/VjayRam/Sentiment-Analyser-for-Movie-reviews">Project 2</a>: A machine learning model for predicting sentiments in movie reviews.
+        <a href="https://github.com/VjayRam/RAG">Project 2</a>: A simple implementation of basic RAG systems.
       </li>
       <li>
-        <a href="https://github.com/VjayRam/Bag-of-Words-Classifier-for-Tweets">Project 3</a>: A Bag-Of-Words Classifier for Tweets.
+        <a href="https://github.com/VjayRam/MTBI_Personality_Classification">Project 3</a>: A BERT based classifier model to accurately predict personality types according to Meyer Briggs Personality Index.
       </li>
     </ul>